dcbaker/jsonstreams/docs/source/api.rst

     .. py:method:: write

-        This method will differ in signature depending on whether jtype is Type.array or Type.object.
+        This method will differ in signature depending on whether jtype is Type.ARRAY or Type.OBJECT.

-        If Type.array then this method is an alias for :py:meth:`.Array.write`.
+        If Type.ARRAY then this method is an alias for :py:meth:`.Array.write`.
         If Type.'object then this method is an alias for :py:meth:`.Object.write`.

     .. py:method:: iterwrite

-        This method will differ in signature depending on whether jtype is Type.object or Type.array.
+        This method will differ in signature depending on whether jtype is Type.OBJECT or Type.ARRAY.

-        If Type.array then this method is an alias for :py:meth:`.Array.iterwrite`.
+        If Type.ARRAY then this method is an alias for :py:meth:`.Array.iterwrite`.
-        If Type.object then this method is an alias for :py:meth:`.Object.iterwrite`.
+        If Type.OBJECT then this method is an alias for :py:meth:`.Object.iterwrite`.

     .. py:method:: close